 Highlights of the Dry Season

 The dry season, from October through March, is perfect for outdoor adventures.
-With sunny skies and mild temperatures, it’s an ideal time for beach outings and sightseeing tours7.
+With sunny skies and mild temperatures, it’s an ideal time for beach outings and sightseeing tours.
 Winter months like December and January are particularly pleasant, with clear weather and low humidity.

 Considerations During the Rainy Season

-The rainy season, especially in July and August, brings frequent downpours and occasional typhoons7.
+The rainy season, especially in July and August, brings frequent downpours and occasional typhoons.
 While the lush greenery is stunning, heavy rain can disrupt outdoor plans.
 It’s essential to stay informed about weather forecasts during this time.

 Season | Months | Weather | Travel Tips |